pimoroni/rp_usbdisplay/README.md

 ./install.sh
 ```

-Unless you're okay with starting it up manuall ( `sudo modprobe rp_usbdisplay` ) You'll also have to make sure that rp_usbdisplay starts automatically by editing `/etc/modules` and adding the line:
+Unless you're okay with starting it up manually ( `sudo modprobe rp_usbdisplay` ) You'll also have to make sure that rp_usbdisplay starts automatically by editing `/etc/modules` and adding the line:

 ```bash
 rp_usbdisplay